CivicActions/gulpfile/modular-gulp/README.md

 3. Install gulp from the top level directory for the theme `npm install gulp`
 4. Install other project plugins `yarn install`.
 5. To use this in a new drupal theme, you'll need to edit the gulpfile.js and setup paths to your SASS, PatternLab and CSS directories.
+6. Also edit the default.js & build.js files if you are not using PatternLab in your project.

-5. Run `gulp` to compile your CSS and start watching for changes.
+7. Run `gulp` to compile your CSS and start watching for changes.